istio/istio.io/content/en/docs/ambient/usage/l7-features/index.md

 The other features of DestinationRule are supported.

-#### Legacy Istio gateways
+#### Classic Istio Gateways

-Istio Gateways configured with VirtualService (i.e. where the `gateways` field refers to a named ingress gateway) can safely be mixed with waypoints which are configured with Gateway API routes.
+[Classic Istio Gateways](/docs/reference/config/networking/gateway/) can be used to route traffic into an ambient mesh.
+These can still be configured with VirtualService (i.e. where the `gateways` field refers to a named ingress gateway), alongside waypoints which are configured with Gateway API routes.

 ### EnvoyFilter